SigisM/todoapp/README.md

 * Make sure you run the Celery Beat.
 Beat is a scheduller/planner itself<br />
 `$ celery -A todo_app beat --scheduler django --loglevel=info`

-By default Periodic tasks are schedulled twice a day (08:00 and 16:00 `timezone:'Europe/Vilnius'`).
+By default Periodic tasks in this App are schedulled twice a day (08:00 and 16:00 `timezone:'Europe/Vilnius'`).<br />
 Periodic tasks schedule may be changed or added in **celery.py** (dir where *settings.py* is)
 ```
 from celery.task.schedules import crontab